fiberseq/fiberseq.github.io/src/quick-start.md

 When using Fiber-seq data, it is important to **check with your sequencing provider prior to sequencing** to ensure that the output files contain the information required for Fiber-seq analysis.

 Since 2025, Revio and Vega instruments automatically generate m6A calls on instrument using `jasmine`.
+For Revio, automatic m6A calling was introduced with the SPRQ chemistry update; Revio runs since SPRQ include m6A calls.

-Older instruments (Sequel II) require the CCS BAM output to include average kinetics information, which can be used to generate m6A calls off instrument.
+Older Revio runs or runs from older instruments (Sequel II) require the CCS BAM output to include **average kinetics information**, which can be used to generate m6A calls off instrument.
 Without this information, Fiber-seq data cannot be analyzed.

 </div>